highfidelity/hifi-content/usefulUtilities/avatarEntityRemover/README.md

 ## Features
 - Avatar Entity Remover will prevent new avatar entities from being added by a user when the script is running.
 - Avatar Entity Remover will remove existing avatar entities from an avatar when they load the script.
+- If a user of a locked avatar entity loads the script, they will be kicked to a user-configurable domain.
 - Using a configuration switch, you can enable a feature that will restore all removed avatar entities when the Avatar Entity Remover script is unloaded.

 ## Exclusions